Corrigin | Kondinin | Kulin | Lake Grace | Hyden | Wave Rock | Narembeen | Quairading | Bruce Rock

 The Pathways to Wave Rock is a 760km self-drive trail taking you through charming Wheatbelt towns towards Wave Rock.

-Enjoy country hospitality, natural bushland with wildflowers in season, spectacular night skies and an agricultural experience.
+Enjoy country hospitality, natural bushland with wildflowers in season, spectacular night skies, granite outcrops with amazing vistas and an authentic Aussie Wheatbelt agricultural experience!

 Your Wheatbelt experience begins as you leave Perth on the Great Eastern Highway, travelling to WA’s first inland town York.
 Enjoy the motor museum, historic buildings, cafes and restaurants before setting off for Quairading.
 Check out ‘El Toro’, a life-size spanish bull sculpture in the centre of town and view the town's very own 'pink lake' and explore the amazing nature reserve, Dangin Heritage Trail and Nookaminnie Rock, great for wildflower spotting and watching the Wheatbelt's breathtaking sunsets.